Ryannn06/Plant.co/README.md

 > npm run server

 ### 5. Create Data Table
+To create MySQL tables, visit the links as follows:
 1. Visit http://localhost:3001/user_registration to create table for user credentials
 2. Visit http://localhost:3001/motion_image to create table for detected motions of our separate python motion-detector application.
 <br/><br/>